Privacy Policy

 We will use your personal information where:

-• it is necessary for our legitimate interests (or those of a third party), such as for fraud prevention, credit referencing and credit checking, offering our products and services to you, carrying out checks to make sure our products and services run smoothly for you, communicating and managing our relationship with you, administration and protecting our business; and where your interests and fundamental rights do not override those legitimate interests
+• for our legitimate interests (or those of a third party), such as for fraud prevention, credit referencing and credit checking, offering our products and services to you, carrying out checks to make sure our products and services run smoothly for you, communicating and managing our relationship with you, administration and protecting our business; and where your interests and fundamental rights do not override those legitimate interests.
+We assess these interests carefully and balance them against your rights and freedoms;

-• we need to comply with laws, regulations or court orders
+• we need to comply with laws, regulations or court orders; and

-When you access the Amplifi or My Community Finance websites, online portals or apps, provide any information to us using the online forms provided, over the telephone, or by electronic transfer, we may collect some or all of the following types of information:
+When you access the Amplifi, Reevo Money or My Community Finance websites, online portals or mobile applications (apps), provide any information to us using the online forms provided, over the telephone, or by electronic transfer, we may collect some or all of the following types of information:

 We may also receive the above types of information about you from your lender, potential lender, aggregators such as a price comparison site or credit reference and fraud prevention agencies.